bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

-  developers working on software for mining, wallets, or contract protocols to read Daftuar's description and ask questions about anything that's not clear or which might adversely affect how Bitcoin software will interact with cluster mempool.
+  developers working on software for mining, wallets, or contract protocols to read Daftuar's description and ask questions about anything that's not clear or which might adversely affect how Bitcoin software will interact with cluster mempool. {% assign timestamp="38:25" %}

 - **Updated specification and implementation of Bitcoin transaction compression:**
   Tom Briar [posted][briar compress] to the Bitcoin-Dev mailing list an